 An important work of the church is the education of parents for their duties and responsibilities.
-In the Spirit of prophecy we read that "the work of parents underlies every other," and that parents must "receive a training for their sacred responsibilities."
+In the Spirit of Prophecy writings we read that "the work of parents underlies every other," and that parents must "receive a training for their sacred responsibilities."
 Such a training should be received by young men and women before ever the obligations of parenthood are assumed; but as this is too seldom the case, those who are already parents should exert themselves to remedy the lack.

-A course of training for parents is provided by the Department of Education of the General Conference, and is carried on through the Home and School Association or the Christian Home Council organized in the local church, all lessons being made available through the Home Study Institute.
+A course of training for parents is provided by the Department of Education of the General Conference and is carried on through the Home and School Fellowship organized in the local church, all lessons being made available through the Book and Bible Houses.

-The local Home and School Association or the Christian Home Council is organized very simply, with a leader and secretary, and if necessary assistants.
-Meeting once or twice a month, this society carries on the study under the direction and with the aid of the Department of Education.
-Since "the success of the church depends upon home influences," every church should ensure the formation and maintenance of one or both of these parents' societies.
+The local Home and School Fellowship is organized very simply, with a leader and secretary-treasurer and if necessary assistants.
+Meeting once or twice a month, this fellowship carries on the study under the direction and with the aid of the Department of Education.
+Since "the success of the church depends upon home influences," every church should ensure the formation and maintenance of these parents' fellowships.